Andydid1/Multi-Label-Classification-on-Movie-Genres/README.md

 **A movie can embody multiple genres, and we create a system that can predict movie genres based on its plot overview.**

-The System is based on the existing movie dataset, The Movies Dataset, and it is publicly available on Kaggle.([https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv](url)) And we have downloaded for our experiment, please check it in _movies_metadata.csv_, which metadata of over 45,000 movies.
+The System is based on the existing movie dataset, The Movies Dataset, and it is publicly available on Kaggle. ([https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv](url)) And we have downloaded for our experiment, please check it in _movies_metadata.csv_, which includes metadata of over 45,000 movies.

 There are four models built, including our final system, RoBERTa; two comparison models, GloVe+CNN & GloVe+BiLSTM; and our baseline, TF-IDF+LR.